The Crawley family goes on a grand journey to the south of France to uncover the mystery of the dowager countess's newly inherited villa.

 19-year-old Eric, arrogant and ultra-violent, is prematurely transferred to the same adult prison facility as his estranged father.
 As his explosive temper quickly finds him enemies in both prison authorities and fellow inmates — and his already volatile relationship with his father is pushed past breaking point — Eric is approached by a volunteer psychotherapist, who runs an anger management group for prisoners.
 Torn between gang politics, prison corruption, and a glimmer of something better, Eric finds himself in a fight for his own life, unsure if his own father is there to protect him or join in punishing him.

 Steven spends his school days longing for all-star athlete John.
-But John has a gorgeous girlfriend, and Steven is still in the closet about being gay.
-The only one who knows the teenager's secret is his friend Linda.
+But John has a gorgeous girlfriend, and Steven is still in the closet.
+Steven's sole confidant is his friend Linda.
 After a curious run-in with John in a public restroom, Steven starts to wonder if the jock is straight after all.
-When they start a romance, it threatens to expose the truth about both of them.
+When they begin a romance, it threatens to expose the truth about both of them.

 Emily Walters is an American widow living a peaceful, uneventful existence in the idyllic Hampstead Village of London, when she meets local recluse, Donald Horner.
 For 17 years, Donald has lived—wildly yet peacefully—in a ramshackle hut near the edge of the forest.
 When Emily learns his home is the target of developers who will stop at nothing to remove him, saving Donald and his property becomes her personal mission.
 Despite his gruff exterior and polite refusals for help, Emily is drawn to him—as he is to her—and what begins as a charitable cause evolves into a relationship that will grow even as the bulldozers close in.